 The original Limecrete Floor is a modern interpretation of a traditional solid lime or gypsum floor that can still be seen in many historic or well preserved older homes.

-- It can be designed to meet the insulation requirements of Building Regulations.
+- Can be designed to meet the insulation requirements of Building Regulations and beyond.

 - Levelled and compacted ground.

 - 100 mm – 500 mm layer of loose fill 10-20 mm Coated Techniclay.

 - 100 mm – 150 mm Limecrete slab, 3 parts Un-coated Techniclay to 1 part NHL5 (by volume) with 30 mm Cork Board to external perimeter walls.

 - 75 mm screed of 2 parts sand 1 part NHL5 (to bed heating pipes if included).

 - Adhere Cal tile adhesive for floor tiles or preferred floor finish.

 |Mike Wye Limecrete and Glasscrete® are LABC registered floor systems.
 LABC represents all local authority building control teams in England and Wales.
 Members work cooperatively with building owners, home owners, architects, plan drawers, developers building contractors and other professionals to ensure buildings are safe, healthy and efficient to meet the standards set by the building regulations.|